Zero Escape: Reception

 The Zero Escape series has been positively received by critics, with the first two games in the series attaining perfect scores in reviews from various publications.
 Uchikoshi noted that the positive reception of 999 from international fans outside of Japan directly influenced the development of Virtue's Last Reward.
 Meanwhile, the series has been a commercial failure in Japan, with the first two games underperforming; in their respective debut years in Japan, the first game sold 27,762 copies, and the second sold 14,023 copies across Nintendo 3DS and PlayStation Vita.
 As of July 2018, the series has sold over 500,000 copies worldwide.

 Several critics have praised the series' stories: Andy Goergen of Nintendo World Report commented on how 999 "truly expands what narrative video games can be capable of", and Christian Nutt at Gamasutra said that Uchikoshi is "pushing the boundaries of what video game narrative can be".
 Tony Ponce of Destructoid called 999 "one of the greatest videogame tales ever told", and a great example of how engaging and powerful narratives in video games can be.
 Bob Mackey of 1UP.com featured 999 on a list of "must-play" Nintendo DS visual novels, citing its story and themes as being among the darkest on a Nintendo platform, and called Virtue's Last Reward "one of the biggest, boldest visual novels to ever hit America".
 Writers for Famitsu liked the tense story and the sense of accomplishment when solving puzzles in 999, and the intertwined story and flowchart system in Virtue's Last Reward.
 Jason Schreier of Kotaku included both 999 and Virtue's Last Reward on a list of "must-play" visual novels worth playing even for people who do not like anime tropes.
 Schreier also wrote for Wired, calling 999s narrative "innovative" and saying that he liked the game's ending and cast, but that he thought that some of the game's prose was "sloppy" and that there was no sense of real danger.

 Reception of the games' puzzle sections has been more mixed.
-Virtue's Last Reward was featured on Gamasutra's and Game Developers jointly created list of the ten best games of 2012 for having storytelling as gameplay rather than aside from gameplay.
+Virtue's Last Reward was featured on Gamasutras and Game Developers jointly created list of the ten best games of 2012 for having storytelling as gameplay rather than aside from gameplay.
 Schreier disliked having to repeat puzzles in each playthrough of 999.
 Mike Manson of Nintendo Life and John McCaroll of RPGFan found problems with the controls used in the puzzle sections of Virtue's Last Reward.
 Austin Boosinger of Adventure Gamers felt that while the puzzles in Virtue's Last Reward were thematically appropriate, he thought they were "relatively uninspired in their variety" and that not many of them were fun or engaging.

+Japanese and Western review scores As of October 21, 2017.